Tooa/yaGIACgen/README.md

 ## TODOs

-* Allow to define book colors
+* Make book colors configurable
-* Toggle for CSV header
+* Add toggle `--book-colors` to disable feature
 * Indent when first word is the same?